Known Risks & Mitigations

 Extra mitigations:

-In addition to opportunistic actions that intentionally expose a fund to arbitrage (i.e., not following the recommendations above), managers (owners, migrators, and asset managers) can outright steal value from a fund through bad configurations or bad actions with holdings.
+Asset managers can outright steal value from a fund through bad configurations or bad actions with holdings.

-A key concept with manager risk mitigation in the protocol is that it is extremely difficult to stop managers from stealing value altogether without overly restricting manager actions.
-The goal is to slow down the stealing of value in such a manner as to give investors sufficient time to notice (or be notified) and exit a fund as necessary.
+A key concept with asset manager risk mitigation in the protocol is that it is extremely difficult to stop them from stealing value altogether without overly restricting their actions.
+The goal is to slow down the stealing of value in such a manner as to give fund owners and investors sufficient time to notice (or be notified) and remove the asset manager (owner) or exit a fund (investor) as necessary.

 Opportunity: drain a fund via adapters

-It is possible via some adapters to trade in an opportunistic manner that results in value leaking from the fund into external accounts (i.e., to a fund manager).
+It is possible via some adapters to trade in an opportunistic manner that results in value leaking from the fund into external accounts (i.e., to an asset manager).

 Mitigation: Use a policy that limits share price value loss allowed over a given period, e.g., 5% over 24 hours